robertmand/FAIR-DaSH/_episodes/ep1.md

 {: .discussion}

 ## What is FAIRification of data?
-It is a process of applying FAIR of your data.
-Your data will be Findable, Accessible, Interoperable, Reusable.
+It is a process of applying FAIR to your data.
+Your data will be Findable, Accessible, Interoperable, and Reusable.
-This will be discussed later in details
+This will be discussed later in detail

 ## What is FAIRness of data?
 When you apply FAIR to your data, you can apply one or more of the principles.
 FAIRness describes how much your data fulfilled FAIR principles.
-Usually you can use one of assessment tools that will help you know and guide you how to make your data more FAIR This will be discussed later in details
+Usually, you can use one of the assessment tools that will help you know and guide you on how to make your data more FAIR.
+This will be discussed later in detail.

 > ## For further reading
 >